onlinecodewithme/ros2_arduino_bldc_motor_controller_bridge/README.md

-# ROS2 Arduino Motor Bridge
+# ROS2 Arduino Motor Bridge with Navigation

-A robust bridge between ROS2 and Arduino-controlled motors with enhanced motor control capabilities.
+A robust bridge between ROS2 and Arduino-controlled motors with enhanced motor control capabilities and full navigation stack integration.

 ## System Overview

-This system provides a reliable interface between ROS2 and Arduino-controlled DC motors.
+This system provides a reliable interface between ROS2 and Arduino-controlled DC motors, with added navigation capabilities.
 It features:

 - Bidirectional communication using serial protocol
 - Velocity commands using ROS2 standard Twist messages